fleetdm/fleet/docs/Contributing/Building-Fleet.md

 After installing the packages, you must use **Git Bash** to continue with the [next section](#clone-and-build).

+If you plan to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on your windows development environment, you can configure Docker to WSL integration by following the steps [here](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers).

 ### Clone and build

 ```